Cuishine/Python_Data_Project/README.md

+# Overview

+Welcome to my analysis of the data job market, focusing on data analyst roles.
+This project was created out of a desire to navigate and understand the job lmarket more effectively,

+# The Questions
+Below are the questions I want to answer in my project:

+    1. What are the skills most in demand for the top 3 most popular data roles?
+    2. How are in-demand shills trending for Data Analysts?
+    3. How well do jobs and skills pay for Data Analysts?
+    4. What are the optimal skills for data analysts to learn?( high Demand and High Paying)

+# Tools I Used

+for my deep dive into the dta analyst job market, I harnessed the power of several key tools:
+    1. Python:  The backbone of my analysis
+        Pandas library
+        Matplotlib Library
+        Seaborn Library

 # The Analysis
 Need to fill this in
 ## 1. What are the most demanded skills fro the top 3 most popular data roles?